 1) Order Form Term

-The initial term of this order form is 12 months, after which this Order Form will automatically renew for successive 12-month periods (each, a “Renewal Term” and, together with the Initial Term, the “Term”) unless either party has provided written notice of its intent not to renew not less than sixty (60) days before the expiration of the then-current Initial or Renewal Term.
-The Initial Term and each subsequent 12 months of service hereunder will be deemed a “Contract Year”.
+The initial term of this order form is 12 months, after which this Order Form will automatically renew for successive 12-month periods (each, a “Renewal Term” and, together with the Initial Term, the “Term”) unless either party has provided written notice of its intent to not renew not less than thirty (30) days prior to the expiration of the then-current Initial or Renewal Term.
+Each 12 months of service is a “Contract Year”.

 2) Platform Fees